grol-io/grol/README.md

 Functional int, float, string and boolean expressions

-Functions, lambdas, closures
+Functions, lambdas, closures (including recursion in anonymous functions, using `self()`)

-Arrays, maps,
+Arrays, maps

 print, log

-macros and more all the time
+macros and more all the time (like canonical reformat using `grol -format` and wasm/online version etc)

 See also [sample.gr](examples/sample.gr) and others in that folder, that you can run with
 ```